SverkerSbrg/openpyxl-templates/docs/table_sheet/table_sheet.rst

 .. literalinclude:: ../examples/table_sheet.py
     :lines: 22-24

+An instance of a column should never be used on multiple sheets.

 Writing
 -------

-Writing is done by passing data to the write function.
+Writing is done by an iterable of objects to the write function and optionally a title and/or description.
 The function will:
     * Prepare the workbook by registering all required styles, data validation etc.
     * Write title, and description if they are supplied
     * Create the headers and rows